GuillaumeVT/volleyball-referee-angular-app/README.md

-# VolleyballRefereeFrontend
+# Volleyball Referee Frontend

-Volleyball Referee Front-end is a user-friendly Angular application, part of the [Volleyball Referee system][vbr]
+Volleyball Referee Frontend is a user-friendly Angular application, part of the [Volleyball Referee system][vbr]

 <ul>
   <li>Search volleyball matches by their team / league name</li>